canonical-web-and-design/docs-tutorials/lxd-gpu/lxd-cuda.md

 ## Nvidia drivers

-With either a new or old Ubuntu 16.04 installation, it's likely that you'll already have Nvidia drivers of one sort or another on your system.
+With either a new or old Ubuntu 16.04 installation, it's likely that you'll have Nvidia drivers of one sort or another on your system.
 We need to make sure these are fully removed before attempting to install a new set.

 When working with graphics drivers, it's best to quit from the *X.org* graphical environment and work on the command line.
 This can be done by